Cultivating Habits in a Season of Transition

 8. Focus on your mindset.
 Similarly, and especially if you don't know what concrete goals to set, start with what you can control: your thoughts!
 Says Lynn, "We’re moving to a new state and I’m starting a new job in January!
 A lot of my PowerSheets goals have focused on my attitude - I want to go into my new job with a positive attitude, I want to learn, etc., since I can’t set hard, substance-specific goals yet."

 9. Add goals back in gradually.
 Good news: you get a new Tending List every month!
 Ease out of a transition by adding things back in gradually.
 Says Mackenzie, "I'm planning on introducing new things every week, but pacing them out so I'm not overwhelmed.
 So adding back meal planning, then workouts, then intentional time with friends, etc. for those first three weeks!"

 10. Don't forget to celebrate along the way.
 You are going to be living out our anthems of "little by little" and "it's okay to grow slow" even more than usual.
 Even tiny progress adds up if you stop to notice it!
 So, be intentional about celebrating even the smallest wins, even if that just means putting an extra-emphatic check mark in your Tending List :)

 Most of all, give yourself grace.
 Your PowerSheets aren't a success if every goal is checked off; your PowerSheets are a success if they help you do those things that really matter to you.
 Give them the chance to help you in your season of transition and they will deliver!

 And while you're at it, join the PowerSheets Facebook group - as you can see from this post, our community is full of wisdom!!
 Thanks to all of these ladies for sharing their advice and stories!!

-I'd love to hear from you!
-How do you cultivate healthy habits in the midst of a transition?Leave a comment below, and share your wisdom with me!
+I'd love to hear: what tips would you add for setting goals in a season of transition?Leave a comment below, and share your wisdom with us!